laurakcleve/terrain-blog/content/blog/cavern-entrance-part-2/index.md

 ![bottom-two-steps](bottom-two-steps.jpg)

-After gluing on the second step, I cut the excess off the back so I could stick on a regular-thickness piece of foam to extend the base.
+After gluing on the second step, I cut the excess off the back so I could stick on a regular 1/2-inch-thick piece of foam to extend the base.

 ![bottom-two-steps-extended](bottom-two-steps-extended.jpg)

 And then on go the last two steps.
+I also had to add another extension onto the back to make it big enough.
+That piece is just stuck on with glue at this point, and will probably fall off if moved, but it will be fine after we glue the floor piece on top.

 ![all-steps-extended](all-steps-extended.jpg)